Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning!

 So, I know last week I told you my absolute favorite breakfast on the planet is eggs benedict.
 Preferably from scratch on a lazy Sunday morning with mimosas and friends at the kitchen table.
 Is there truly anything better?

 Yes.
 Abso-freaking-lutely.
 And it starts with the letter F and ends with unfetti.
-Funfetti buttermilk pancakes piled high with smooth ‘n sweet vanilla glaze.
+Funfetti buttermilk pancakes piled high with smooth ‘n sweet vanilla icing.

 Let’s all dive in… ↓ ↓ ↓